Vaidots/Project-5/README.md

 * implement a wishlist, blog, time tracker, delivery tracker
 * improve the website overall with appropriate size of images.
 * Createa a json file for database, as products were uploaded manually.
+* Implement more style and function, add react for fron end, to look more visually appealing as this is quite basic.

 # Technologies